 - Stimulates the production of thyroid hormone, T4

 How much Vitamin C do you need?

 Healthy people need at least 100-400 mg/day to maintain stores.
-I take much more than that though. in addition to the vitamin C I get from a vegetable-rich diet, I take anywhere from 2,000-5,000 mg per day.
-When I’m sick or drinking alcohol, I’ll take even more than that.
+I take much more than that though. in addition to the vitamin C I get from a nourishingh diet, I also get lots of vitamin C from the adrenal cocktail and supplementing with a whole food form of vitamin C. When I’m sick or drinking alcohol, I’ll take even more than that.